Copisa: 1980–1990

-In the third decade of Copisa's history a major project was the construction of the Estany Gento-Sallente reversible hydraulic power plant in Lerida,.
+In the third decade of Copisa's history a major project was the construction of the Estany Gento-Sallente reversible hydraulic power plant in Lleida,.
 Examples in the field of civil engineering are the viaduct over the Alcanadre River and the Monrepós tunnels.
 In construction, two projects became architectural icons, the Institut National d'Educació Física de Catalunya (National Physical Education Institute of Catalonia) in Barcelona, and the Sports Pavilion of the club Joventut Badalona.
 Finally, in the field of heritage site restoration, the company rehabilitated the Roman Forum and the remodelling of La Seo Cathedral in Zaragoza.

 1990–2000

 In 1991, the company began operating as a property developer.
 A few years later, it moved into a new business area: the construction of student dormitories as concessions and high-speed railways.

 2000 to present

 A growth area is the restoration of architectural heritage sites and the environmental sector.
 Copisa applies methods, technologies and materials to make its works more sustainable; and participates in renewable energy implementation projects, such as photovoltaic solar energy installations.